British America: After the Treaty of Paris (1783)

 After 1783, Britain ceded East and West Florida to the Kingdom of Spain, which in turn ceded them to the United States in 1821.
 The Atlantic archipelago of the Bahamas had been administratively grouped with the North American continent, but with the loss of the Floridas was grouped with the British colonies of the Caribbean as the British West Indies.

-Most of the remaining colonies to the north (including the continental colonies and the archipelago of Bermuda, the nearest landfall from which was North Carolina, but the nearest other British territory from which became Nova Scotia) formed the Dominion of Canada in 1867, with the colony of Newfoundland (which had become the Dominion of Newfoundland in 1907, leaving Bermuda as the only remaining British colony in British North America, before reverting to a colony in 1934) joining the independent Commonwealth realm of Canada in 1949, and Bermuda, elevated (by the independence of the thirteen colonies that became the United States) to the role of an Imperial fortress and the most important British naval and military base in the Western Hemisphere (due to its location, 1,236 km south of Nova Scotia, and 1,538 km north of the British Virgin Islands, and handily placed for naval and amphibious operations against its nearest neighbor, the nascent United States, during the 19th century), remains as a British Overseas Territory today.
+Most of the remaining colonies to the north (including the continental colonies and the archipelago of Bermuda, the nearest landfall from which was North Carolina, but the nearest other British territory from which became Nova Scotia) formed the Dominion of Canada in 1867, with the colony of Newfoundland (which had become the Dominion of Newfoundland in 1907, leaving Bermuda as the only remaining British colony in British North America, before reverting to a colony in 1934) joining the independent Commonwealth realm of Canada in 1949.
+Bermuda was elevated (by the independence of the thirteen colonies that became the United States) to the role of an Imperial fortress, due to its location (1,236 km south of Nova Scotia, and 1,538 km north of the British Virgin Islands), being handily placed for naval and amphibious operations against its nearest neighbor, the nascent United States, during the 19th century).
+Bermuda remains as a British Overseas Territory today.